Posted in Interesting Plant Stories on August 13th, 2014 by Scott Mori – Be the first to comment

-Posted in Book on June 3rd, 2014 by Michael Balick – 1 Comment
+Posted in Book on June 3rd, 2014 by Michael Balick – Be the first to comment

 Michael J. Balick, Ph.D., is Vice President for Botanical Science at The New York Botanical Garden and Director and Philecology Curator of the Botanical Garden’s Institute of Economic Botany.
 For more than 30 years, he has studied the relationship between plants and people, working with traditional cultures in tropical, subtropical, and desert environments around the world.